safe-global/safe-config-service/README.md

 ### 1. Configuration

 The environment variables are set via the `.env` file.
-The configuration in `.env.example` is meant to be production ready for the most part.
-You can copy it and adjust it to your development needs (refer to the file for the explanation about each environment variable)
+The configuration in `.env.example` is meant to be production ready.
+You can copy it and adjust it to your development needs (refer to the file for the explanation about each environment variable).

 ```shell
 cp .env.example .env
 ```

+Some variables are required to be set before running the application: `SECRET_KEY`, `POSTGRES_USER`, `POSTGRES_PASSWORD`.
+They can be set either locally on your environment or (as a provided example) by uncommenting these variables from the `.env` file.

 ### 2. Service deployment/development